-“Ahh...how about a tuna fish sandwich?
+“Ahh...how about a tuna sandwich?
 I’ll also have the pickle,” he said, winking at his daughter.

 “I can do that, Harry.
 After I bring the food and drinks out I’ll have to get your car, okay?
 Then maybe you can sign my—your book.
 Ha.
 You know what I mean.
 Sign your book for me.”

-“Aw’right,” Randal Stilliken shuffled back into the kitchen.
+“Aw’right,” Randall Stilliken shuffled back into the kitchen.
 “Won’t be but a minute or two till I’m out with your food!”

 Harold and Lilly were alone again.
 She gave him a weak smile, and he returned it.